There are many forms of “Curanderismo” (what many of us in the West

 - Purgatives are medicines used to cleanse and detoxify the body by causing people to either vomit, shit, sweat profusely, expel mucus through the sinuses or all of the above.
-They are a vital step in this medical system and may be used quite intensely depending on the strength of the patient and the conditions being treated.
+They are a vital step in this healing system and may be used quite intensely depending on the strength of the patient and the conditions being treated.
 Purgatives are often given at the outset of a treatment process to cleanse the body in preparation for receiving medicines (our Shipibo teachers would often tell us that we need to ‘clear space’ for the medicine spirits to be able to enter and do their work).
 In some cases, purgatives are done every day or every other day.
 They also cleanse on energetic, emotional and psychic levels and can lead to profound shifts in health and consciousness all on their own.

 - Specialised healing diets and fasts are given to all patients regardless of their condition.
 Most healing diets avoid salt, sugar, oil, strong spices, meat (occasional fish and chicken may be allowed but pork is a STRONG taboo) for the duration of the treatment, although extra restrictions may be advised depending on what plant medicines are being administered or the condition being treated.
 Sometimes water fasting is also prescribed.
 This is another essential part of a curandero’s treatment and this practice can also yield outstanding results all on its own (not to be confused with the practice of Plant Dieta which is explained in-depth in part 2 of this blog series).